HPCarey/coders-hangman2/README.md

 # **Coder's Hangman**

 ## Purpose of the project
 Coder's Hangman is a terminal based game designed to give students something fun, absorbing and easy to do while they take a quick break from coding.
-It also allows them to keep familiarising themselves with code-based vocabulary while they taking a break from actual coding.
+It also allows them to keep familiarising themselves with code-based vocabulary while taking a break from actual coding.

 Visit the live website here - [Coder's Hangman](https://coders-hangman.herokuapp.com/).